yandextaxitech/binaryprefs/README.md

 ```

 Note about `deepClone` method: you should implement full object hierarchy copying
 for fast immutable in-memory data fetching.
-If your data class is immutable and you
+If your data class immutable and you
 define all values from constructor you just can return `this` from method.

 Sample for explanation: [TestUser.java](https://github.com/iamironz/binaryprefs/blob/master/library/src/test/java/com/ironz/binaryprefs/impl/TestUser.java#L68-L121)